Persecution of homosexuals in Nazi Germany: Interrogation and trial

 After arresting a man, he was presumed to be guilty, especially if there was a history of homosexual acts or a previous conviction.
 Police would tell his family the reason for his arrest.
 With a conviction, the victim could expect a complete life breakdown, often including loss of home and job, expulsion from professional organizations, and revocation of awards and doctorates.
 Harsh interrogations were aimed at forcing the victim to confess to the acts the police believed him guilty of.
-Austere cells of temporary detention facilities were sufficient to obtain confessions in some cases.
+Austere cells in temporary detention facilities were sufficient to obtain confessions in some cases.
 Other suspects would crumple in the face of "screams, curses, threats, and endless questions", and some were beaten.
 Some men were held for weeks with nothing to do but await interrogation, and suffered mental breakdowns.
-Some men were sent to concentration camps under protective custody to encourage them to confess or to incarcerate them when there was not enough evidence to obtain a conviction.
+Some men were sent to concentration camps under protective custody either to encourage them to confess, or to incarcerate them when there was not enough evidence to obtain a conviction.
 The police would tell suspects they would get a lighter punishment if they confessed, and indefinite detention in a concentration camp if they did not.

 Both the Gestapo and the Kripo targeted homosexuals, a rivalry that may have encouraged the latter to adopt the more-brutal tactics of the former.
 Torture was regularly used to extract confessions and the use of "enhanced interrogation" (verschärfte Vernehmung) was explicitly approved of by Josef Meisinger, head of the Reich Central Office for the Combating of Homosexuality and Abortion.
 After 1936, cases were processed more quickly and the accused rarely had a legal defense.
 Most had already confessed, guaranteeing a guilty verdict.
 An unknown number of men who were found unfit to stand trial were confined to psychiatric hospitals.